 Sharing of your individual business cards is permitted.
 Furthermore, discussing your company and business with individuals that you meet in general sessions as well as breakout workshops and the Vendor Marketplace is encouraged.
 However, when an attendee decides to buy a registration with the direct intention to sell their products without purchasing a booth, sponsorship or advertising; they have essentially stolen from the INA and its attendees.

-What is outboarding?
+What is Outboarding?

 Outboarding is similar and even more damaging.
 This person or company has recognized that the INA has brought together their attendees in one place.
 When a person or company that should be a sponsor of an event instead decides to host their own competing event, capitalizing on the presence of attendees without previously notifying the event organizers, without consent; they make a conscious decision to lure people from the INA Conference and host an event off-site without the consent of the organization.
 Many times, they even use the event organizers brand to confuse attendees into thinking this is a sanctioned event.
 When an Out-boarder does this during conference hours, they have just taken customers and revenue from other exhibitors, sponsors, and speakers.
 It is fraudulent and is harmful to attendees by confusing them into thinking they are supporting the official event when really, they are not.